The Anti-Logic Primer™

 Stacks Image 162

-A quick presumption saves a few seconds, but might cost a great deal more time in the future.
+A quick presumption saves a few seconds, but it might cost a great deal more time in the future.
 Some presumptions are good.
-They sun comes up in the east, and sets in the west.
+The sun comes up in the east, and sets in the west.
 (Usually, at least.
 Someone at the North Pole might take issue with such generalities.)
 Your left shoe typically fits only on your left foot.
 Toilet seats will always be left down.
-Well, 2 out of 3 isn't bad.
+Well, 1 or 2 out of 3 isn't bad.

-But in troubleshooting, use care with presumptions -- ANY presumption.
-The solutions to difficult faults are often missed because something is presumed to be working when it really isn't.
-In fact, in our experience, one of the leading ideas that fixes problems is by carefully reviewing what was ruled-out previously, where an incorrect conclusion was made.
+But with problem solving, use care with presumptions — ANY presumption.
+The solutions to difficult problems are often missed because something is presumed to be functioning when it really isn't.
+In fact, in our experience, one of the leading ideas that resolves problems is by carefully reviewing what was ruled-out previously, where an incorrect conclusion was made.

 Suppose: I am an expert in conveyor belts.
-I looked at the conveyor belt, and the belt is moving.
+After reviewing a conveyor belt in your factory, I see the belt is moving.
 I've seen many conveyor belts before, and this looks like any other working conveyor belt.
-Therefore, the conveyor belt is working properly.
+Therefore, the conveyor belt seems to be working properly, and can be ruled out as the cause of any problem.
 But what if the belt is slipping, or moving imperceptibly too slowly?
-Don't be put-off if someone insists upon checking the conveyor belt again, even though you thought it was proven to be fine.
+Or what if some contaminant has dripped onto the belt, causing it to slip only on a certain spot?
+Making a quick conclusion, which is easy to do when rushed or tired, might lead you to make a conclusion that is entirely wrong, yet then causing large amounts of resources to be spent on other things that were never a problem in the first place.
+Don't be put-off if someone insists upon checking your conveyor belts again, even though they were thought to have been proven good in the first place.

 Return